Tuesday, July 12, 2011

 #203 - 1973 Runs Batted In Leaders

 Now these leading totals are a lot tighter than the homer ones were.
 The NL still holds an advantage but it's not a romp.
 Not surprisingly, most of the AL guys were on the home run leaders list.
 Only Carlos May, Bobby Murcer, and Yaz didn't make the homer cut.
 Outside of the two - unrelated - May's there are no real outliers here, although '73 would be Frank Robinson's last big power season.
 Apparently Amos Otis' ribbies all accrued to the Brewers which is the first time I have seen that arrangement.
 Back to guys named May, I know the Dimaggio's pulled it off in '41, but this may be the first time since then that two brothers were on the league leaders for RBI's.

-In the NL four guys on the RBI list were not on the homer one: Bench (surprisingly), Singleton, Baker, and Oliver.
-Aaron just missed this list with 96.
-The Braves had four guys with over 90 RBIs and they couldn't post a winning record.
+In the NL four guys on the RBI list were not on the homer one: Johnny Bench (surprisingly), Ken Singleton, Dusty Baker, and Al Oliver.
+Hank Aaron just missed this list with 96.
+The Braves had four guys with over 90 RBI's and they couldn't post a winning record.
 That has got to be a record of its own but I'm too swamped to check.
-The old Big Red Machine was still cranking things out with it's three power members - Bench, May, and Perez - still occupying top spots on the board.
+The old Big Red Machine was still cranking things out with it's three power members - Bench, Lee May, and Tony Perez - still occupying top spots on the board.
 At least all the NL guys are on the correct team.